 The DaBus app takes the guess work out of catching the bus on the island of Oahu.
 It uses the near real-time arrival information to provide the best estimated time on when the next bus will arrive.
 This app also tracks the current location of buses.
-In addition, it also
+In addition, it also provides options to explore different bus routes and take a virtual ride to better understand the route.
+Another similar app that students use is called, 'Transit'.
+Best of all, both apps are absolutely FREE!

 Transit • Bus & Subway Times

 Navigate NYC, LA & 135+ cities

 Transit App, Inc.

 #3 in Navigation

-★★★★ 4.7, 12.3K Ratings
+4.7 12.3K Ratings